Kristina Johnson to step down as Ohio State's president

 Late Monday afternoon, the Columbus Dispatch reported that the board of trustees asked Johnson to resign after an investigation was conducted by an outside firm.

-10TV asked an Ohio State spokesperson if her resignation is at the request of the board, but we have not heard back.
+10TV asked an Ohio State spokesperson if her resignation is at the request of the board, but said he cannot confirm that.

+The spokesperson said there was no investigation and that an outside consultant was brought in to assist in the president's performance review, but no review took place.

+"The board was aware of President Johnson's intent to leave the university in advance of the November board meeting and therefore an annual review was not completed," the spokesperson said.

 The chair of the Board of Trustees, Dr. Hiroyuki Fujita, thanked Johnson for her time as president in a release from the university Monday night.